I’m not sure if I’m the only one who has spent the late eighties crochet with mohair yarn and patterns for giant sweaters with dropped sleeves.

 Measure the sleeve opening from the top just in case and pin the side seams together leaving an equal sized opening for the sleeve on the top.

 Sew the side seams from the top.
 Now attach the sleeves to the body but turn the sleeve seam on top, continuing the line of the shoulder seam.
 Sew from the top.
-I have found a good computerized embroidery machine from sewingmachinereporter.com which I use to sew all my clothes.
+Click here if you need a sewing machine.

 Crochet 2 rounds of single crochet stitch on the hem and sleeve openings.
 Gather the garment lightly while crocheting, don’t try to make a pouch shape, aim for slightly inwards turning hem for slightly softened shape (see the image above to get the idea).